n8kowald/php-classes/README.md

 ===========

 ## Cache.class.php
-A simple caching class.
+A simple file caching class.
 Faster loading for dynamic content.

 ### Cache Settings
 Set a directory for cache files inside `Cache::init()`.
 This directory must have write permissions.